 In many circumstances, the committee will be able to presumptively redesignate or reattribute contributions.
 For all other circumstances, contributions can be redesignated or reattributed only by the individual contributor.

-A committee may ask a contributor to redesignate and/or reattribute a contribution (within 60 days of the treasurer’s receipt).
+A committee may ask a contributor to redesignate and/or reattribute a contribution.
 For example, when the committee receives:

 - A designated or undesignated contribution that exceeds the donor’s limit.